Was a family member or loved one wrongfully killed? Our Dallas wrongful death lawyers are here to help.

 Its important to note that there are exceptions to this rule, so it’s vital that you discuss your case with an attorney before making any decisions.
 In fact, we can even check the employer’s workers’ compensation status for you during your free consultation.

-The value of any wrongful death case depends on a number of factors, including medical expenses, the age of the victim, whether or not the victim’s income was supporting his or her family, as well as other types of damages like pain and suffering.
+The value of any wrongful death case depends on a number of factors, including medical expenses, the age of the victim, whether or not the victim’s income was supporting his or her family, as well as other types of damages like pain and suffering prior to their death.

 There are three categories of damages available in a wrongful death claim: economic, non-economic, and punitive.
 Economic damages are for verifiable monetary losses such as medical bills and lost income.
 Non-economic damages refer to things that are harder to quantify like pain and suffering or loss of spousal support.
 Punitive damages are meant to punish the wrongdoer and send a signal to others that this type of conduct is not tolerated, but are rarely awarded unless the defendant acted with gross negligence or reckless disregard.